 How Do We Do This?

 Loveletters: You’ve likely heard of newsletters.
 You probably receive more than one.
 This is a lot like those.
 But we’re calling it something different.
 More than a bunch of “news” when these emails land in your inbox, you’ll be receiving a whole lot of love.
 Some lessons.
+Some thoughts to stretch you.
 Some conversation.
 Some inspiration.
 A chance to practice with what you’re learning.
 The hope?
 You actually look forward to these emails… and they’re not just another thing clogging up your inbox.

-Community Chats: Here at For the Love of Humanity, we’ve got a written chat feature that allows all Supporting Subscribers to start and participate in ongoing Community Chats.
-We’re about to launch Content Club there!
+Written Chats: Here at For the Love of Humanity, we’ve got a written chat feature that allows all Supporting Subscribers to start and participate in ongoing chats with other community members gathering here.
+We’re also launching a new experiment in these chats called Asynchronous Content Club (think a book club, except we explore many different types of content besides books together, and we engage asynchronously with each other to accommodate our disparate and busy schedules).
 So fun!

 Examples of Potential Topic Areas We’ll Cover Here